tomjoht/learnapidoc/_includes/content/activities/view_local_openapi_swaggerui.md

     Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...
     ```

-3. Copy the `http://0.0.0.0:8000/` path to your browser's address bar.
-This is the web server address.
-You can also type `localhost`.
+3. Copy the `http://0.0.0.0:8000/` path and paste it into your address bar.
+This address lets you view the local web server.

     By default, web servers default to the `index.html` file in the directory, so it will show the Swagger UI file automatically.
-If the browser doesn't direct to `index.html`, add it manually: `http://0.0.0.0:8000/index.html`.
+If the browser doesn't direct to `index.html`, add it manually: `http://0.0.0.0:8000//index.html`.

-    To stop the server, press **Ctrl+C** in your terminal.
+    To stop the server, press **Ctrl+C** in your command prompt.
+If you closed your Command Prompt before stopping the service, type `ps`, find the process ID, then type `kill -9 <process ID>`.

 For more details on using the Python simple server, see [How do you set up a local testing server?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for more details.